padas-lab-de/pypads-padre/README.DEV.md

 # Building and installing local version

-To build the package you can just run:
+To install the poetry project locally use:

 ``
-poetry build
+poetry install
+``

+You might want to clear your caches if versions changed:

+``
+poetry cache clear --all pypi
 ``

 A wheel is created which can be used to install the package into the local python env.